Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Individual GRB neutrino fluence

 and

 respectively.
-The constant $a=4$; $\epsilon_B$ denotes the fraction of the forward-shock energy from the blastwave converted into magnetic energy and the timescale $t>t_{\rm dec}$.
+The constant $a=4$; $\epsilon_B$ denotes the fraction of the forward-shock energy from the blast wave converted into magnetic energy; and the timescale is $t>t_{\rm dec}$.
 In the WIND model, we instead consider the deceleration timescale

 and the bulk Lorentz factor as

 with $A=3.02\times 10^{35}A_*$ cm$^{-1}$.
 Consequently, the density of the surrounding medium in the WIND model is $n(R)=AR^{-2}$, whereas it is constant for the ISM model.